MFS Week in Review

 A review of the week's top global economic and capital markets news.

-As of midday Friday, global equities were modestly firmer on the week, holding at near record levels.
-The yield on the U.S. 10-year Treasury note dipped 3 basis points from a week ago to 4.07% while the price of a barrel of West Texas Intermediate crude oil declined $6 to $69.35 as fears of Israeli attacks on Iran’s oil infrastructure ebbed.
-Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), fell to 18.7 from 19.5 a week ago.
+As of midday Friday, global equities traded near record levels amid aggressive steps by Chinese officials to reverse the country’s economic malaise.
+The yield on the U.S. 10-year Treasury note rose 0.3% to 3.76% while the price of a barrel of West Texas Intermediate crude oil slid over US $4 to $67.80 amid speculation that Saudi Arabia will focus on recouping lost market share in the months ahead.
+Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), rose to 18.3 from 16.2 a week ago.

 MACRO NEWS